Masiesworld/Masiesworld-python-api-challenge/README.md

   * Wind speed less than 10 mph.
   * Zero cloudiness.

 * Drop any rows that don't contain all three conditions.
-You want to be sure the weather is ideal.
-* Using Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.
+* Using Google Places API to find the first hotel for each city located within 5000 meters of the coordinates.
 * Plot the hotels on top of the humidity heatmap with each pin containing the Hotel Name, City, and Country.